-In conclusion, I would like to thank the Budget Steering Committee under the leadership of the Deputy Mayor, the Municipal Manager, the Chief Financial Officer and the staff in the Strategic Service and Budget Offices, Directors and other personnel who were involved in compiling this IDP and draft budget.
+In conclusion, I would like to thank the Budget Steering Committee under the leadership of the Deputy Mayor, the Municipal Manager, the Chief Financial Officer and the staff in the Strategic Service and Budget Offices as well as Directors and other personnel who were involved in compiling this budget and IDP.

-I would like to invite all stakeholders, members of the public and interested parties to participate in the budget process by providing valuable input before the budget is tabled for final approval.
+I would like to thank all stakeholders and members of the public that have participated in the budget process through providing valuable input and taking ownership of this very important process.